Rafzy/Raf-s-Vault/Thesis/Research/Circuit Tracing Revealing Computational Graphs in Language Models.md

 Anthropic's research involves several key methodogical decisions.

 1. **Transcoders instead of SAEs**
-	They extracted the features using a variant of transcoders.
-They use this as a proxy for the original model.
+	Instead of SAEs (Sparse autoencoders), they extract features using a variant of transcoders.
 2. **Cross Layer**
-	They utilized cross layer transcoders, this is big
+	They utilized cross-layer transcoders, in which each feature reads from the residual stream at one layer and contributes to the outputs of all subsequent MLP layers of the original model.
 3. **Attribution Graph**
 	 the attribution graph comes from the world of the the